lucian-ilie/C3PI/README.md

 python scripts/run_prediction.py
 ```
-(This script runs the trained model on test data and saves raw predictions.)
+(This script runs the trained model on test data and saves the raw predictions.
+To use the trained model, you need to download the weights by following the instructions in `checkpoints/README.md`.
+)

 4. Evaluate Model Performance
 ```bash